 2) Search Network only — subtype All features

-Campaigns that only appear exclusively on the Display Network will not appear with a seller rating extension.
+Campaigns that appear exclusively on the Display Network will not appear with a seller rating extension.

-Getting users to leave you positive reviews to build your seller rating might take time, but there are a few standard practices that you can use to get started.
+Getting users to leave positive reviews takes time.
+But there are a few standard practices that you can use to get started.

-First and foremost, however, users need to be made aware that they can review you, which is where we’ll start…
+The first step is to make it easy and obvious to potential reviewers that they can review you, which is where we’ll start…

-If you’re trying to generate new positive reviews for your brand, the best place to begin is with people that know and are satisfied with your products or services.
+The best place to start generating positive reviews of your brand is with people who already know you and are satisfied with your products or services.

-To that end, you can start by emailing customers in your existing database to ask for reviews.
-Being proactive in this process is important — businesses that request reviews average higher seller ratings than those that leave it to chance.
+Email existing customers in your database to ask for reviews.
+Be proactive; businesses that request reviews have higher seller ratings than those who leave it to chance.

 eCommerce vendors should be familiar with this tactic, as most sellers have automated follow-up messages that request reviews or feedback after a completed purchase.

-Now, yes, we know that getting a “Tell us how we did!” message after every purchase is annoying.
+We know, we know.
+A “Tell us how we did” message after every purchase is annoying.
 And yes, we know that most people don’t fill out those survey requests most of the time.

-But if your customer service and fulfillment teams are crushing it (and we hope they are), even minimal engagement through this channel can help keep your reviews relevant and up-to-date.
+But if your customer service and fulfillment teams are crushing it (and we hope they are), even minimal engagement through this channel keeps your reviews relevant and up-to-date.

-If you’re getting decent traffic and reviews are coming in steadily, they aren’t all going to be good.
+If you’re getting decent traffic and reviews are coming in steadily, guess what?
+Some of them will suck.

-First, even if you get a few less-than-awesome reviews, it’s not the end of the world.
-In fact, research shows that most potential buyers lose trust if a seller doesn’t have negative reviews, so think of them as proof that you’re humans.
+Don’t stress.
+Even if you get a few less-than-awesome reviews, it’s not the end of the world.
+In fact, research shows that potential buyers lose trust if a seller doesn’t have negative reviews, so think of them as proof that you’re human.